Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

 \section{Introduction}

 Over the past years, \gls{RO} has become a widely adopted efficient tool for decision-making under uncertainty.
 A robust approach first defines an uncertainty set where the uncertain vector lives, and subsequently hedges its decision against any worst-case realization in this set~\citep{robustconvexopt,ben-tal_robust_2009,bertsimassurvey,robustadaptopt}.
-To attain proper solution quality and practical robustness the choice of uncertainty set is paramount.
+To attain proper solution quality and practical robustness, the choice of uncertainty set is paramount.

 Traditionally, uncertainty sets are shaped and sized to guarantee they contain an appropriately large fraction of the probability mass of the unknown distribution generating the samples (\ie, high coverage).
-The main appeal of this approach is that the uncertainty set is independent of the subsequent optimization problem considered.
+The main appeal of this approach is that the uncertainty set is independent of the subsequent optimization problem considered, and guarantees the worst-case performance regardless of the problem.
 In this vein, many approaches to designing uncertainty sets assume structural information of the underlying distributions, and rely on these a priori assumptions to build guarantees of constraint satisfaction~\citep{ben-tal_robust_2000,bertsimassurvey,bandi_tractable_2012}.
-In particular, a large amount of existing literature studies how to bound the probability of constraint satisfaction based on the size and shape of the uncertainty sets~\citep{guarantees_2012, guarantees1, bertsimas_probabilistic_2019}, where the aforementioned structural information is exploited, but the optimization problem itself is not leveraged.
-By decoupling the design of the uncertainty set from the subsequent optimization problem, the resulting theoretical guarantees can often be quite conservative~\citep{reduce_conserve,gao2016distributionally}.
+In particular, a large amount of existing literature studies how to bound the probability of constraint violation based on the size and shape of the uncertainty sets~\citep{guarantees_2012, guarantees1}, where the aforementioned structural information is exploited, but the optimization problem itself is not leveraged.
+Even in recent data-driven \gls{RO}, whether by approximating a high-probability-region using quantile estimation~\citep{hong2022ms}, or by learning a contextual uncertainty set known to contain with high probability the realized uncertainty~\citep{knn}, significant attention has been given to the probability distribution generating the data and less so to the quality of the resulting decisions.
+In \gls{DRO} as well, the constructed ambiguity set of distributions has historically been required to contain the true data-generating distribution with a certain level of confidence~\citep{mohajerin_esfahani_data-driven_2018}.